alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 ### Create a new AAD
 1. Login to the [Azure Portal](https://azure.microsoft.com/en-gb/features/azure-portal/)
 2. Click `Create a Resource`  and search for `Azure Active Directory`
-3. Set the "Organisation Name" to `<organisation> Safe Haven <environment>`, e.g. `Turing Safe Haven Test A`
-4. Set the "Initial Domain Name" to the "Organisation Name" all lower case with spaces removed
-5. Set the "Country or Region" to "United Kingdom"
-6. Click Create AAD
    ![AAD](images/AAD.png)
+3. Click `Create`
+4. Set the "Organisation Name" to `<organisation> Safe Haven <environment>`, e.g. `Turing Safe Haven Test A`
+5. Set the "Initial Domain Name" to the "Organisation Name" all lower case with spaces removed
+6. Set the "Country or Region" to "United Kingdom"
+7. Click `Create`

 ### Create a Custom Domain Name